AymanM7/CNN-Audio-Project/README.md

 -  Visualization of internal CNN feature maps for interpretability
 -  Confidence-aware real-time predictions
 -  Waveform and spectrogram visualizations for input transparency
--  Interactive Tableau dashboard for analysis of  11 specific wav files
+-  Interactive Tableau dashboard for analysis of  11 specific wav files from the ESC-50 Dataset
 -  Systematic analysis of distribution shift between training and real inference data

 ---